HaoJianJian/GITHUB/README.md

 //******************************************
-this program has only ont function
+this program has only one function

-you can focus on the loast page
+you can focus on the last page

 click on FINISH button will send an email to my mailbox